-The Department of English will be offering a new Creative Writing Minor starting in fall 2020.
+The Department of English is offering the Creative Writing Minor for the first time this fall.
 Creative writing has long been a part of SFU’s reputation, and the English Department has been home to some of Canada’s most important and innovative poets and writers, including past faculty members Robin Blaser (winner of the Griffin Poetry Prize), George Bowering (Canada’s first Parliamentary Poet Laureate), and Roy Miki (Governor General’s Award winner and noted Japanese Redress movement organizer).
 This writer-critic legacy continues in the Department’s faculty, which boasts multi-award winning novelist David Chariandy and multi-award winning poets Clint Burnham and Stephen Collis.
 The Department’s Writer-in-Residence program, inaugurated in 2004, has also hosted a who’s-who of innovative Canadian authors.
 English Department faculty writers and writers-in-residence are highly visible in the local, national, and international communities, delivering public readings and lectures, participating in festivals, and engaging with public issues in dynamic and often interdisciplinary ways.

 The creative writing minor will eventually supersede our current Creative Writing Certificate.
 Students currently enrolled in the certificate should speak with Kathryn Ward about how best to proceed with the certificate.